-The ISIS extras were featured when character “Finn,” played by John Boyega is out on the Abu Dhabi.
+The ISIS extras were featured when the character “Finn,” played by John Boyega is out on the Abu Dhabi.
 They can be seen in the background waving flags as he makes his way across the desert.
-Although they are only featured for approximately 37 seconds, sources close to Bad Robot Productions say they were paid as much as $175 dollars for their participation.
-Added together, the production company paid ISIS as much as $5000.00 for their participation.
+Although they are only featured for approximately 37 seconds, sources close to Bad Robot Productions say they were paid as much as $175 for their participation.
+Added together, the production company paid ISIS as much as $5000.00 for their assistance.

 “It’s quite possible that some of the terrorists wanted to be a part of the film,” said Professor Badwater in a Gish Gallop telephone interview.
 “This may sound peculiar, but they might have been fans.
 I know this runs contrary to the core philosophy of removing all the vestiges of modern, western culture, but it’s quite possible they may have put aside their strident beliefs for a month or two to join a once-in-a-lifetime opportunity.
 It’s Star Wars, after all.”

 Not everyone is convinced that the ISIS extras’ goals were benevolent.

 “Look,” said Brock Whalen of Penn Valley outside his Lake Wildwood home, “It’s clear ISIS is trying to send us a message.
 They don’t have to attack and blow things up to get their point across.
 Just the idea of them is enough to scare us.
 Think about it.
 They’re embedded in a film that will be watched hundreds of years from now.
 So no, they didn’t do any suicide bombings or anything like that.
 But this was a huge marketing coup for them.
 And to have J.J.
 Abrams apologize for it?
 Well, I’ll tell you one thing, they love that right now.”